Negative-light/PUBLIC_VUALT/GABC SS-Intro to Spiritual Warfare.md

 Key Scriptures come from [[30-Spiritual/BIBLE_CSB_MD/Ephesians/Ephes 6|Ephes 6]], [[30-Spiritual/BIBLE_CSB_MD/Daniel/Dan 4|Dan 4]], [[James 4]], [[30-Spiritual/BIBLE_CSB_MD/Isaiah/Isa 48|Isa 48]],[[30-Spiritual/BIBLE_CSB_MD/Colossians/Col 1|Col 1]], [[30-Spiritual/BIBLE_CSB_MD/1 Timothy/1 Tim 4|1 Tim 4]],

 ## Evidence of the Battle
 The overall essence of this study is to really consider that there is the invisible spiritual realm that has a direct impact on the physical world.
 The Physical world does have some clear evidence of the conflict that occurs.
 Including divorce, war, abuse, addiction and so on.
+Currently about 50% of all marriages end in divorce [^cite1] additionally there is a growing trend of there being fewer marriages and relationships [^cite2].
 %%
   For future lessons add *recent* divorce stats
 %%